kcraigo/kcraigo-webdev/content/post/PowerPlatform/Dataverse/DataverseForTeams_Import_Options.md

 I chose Load to existing table.

->Make sure to not to provide any mappings for your data table lookup columns, if you do the import will silently fail.
+>Make sure to not provide any mappings for your data table lookup columns, if you do the import will silently fail.

 <figure>